UK-Export-Finance/exip/README.md

 ### Generic pages

-For controllers/pages that are not part of the Quote tool or Insurance, e.g "problem with this service", use Use [corePageVariables](https://github.com/UK-Export-Finance/exip/blob/main-application/src/ui/server/helpers/page-variables/core/index.ts).
+For controllers/pages that are not part of the Quote tool or Insurance, e.g "problem with this service", use [corePageVariables](https://github.com/UK-Export-Finance/exip/blob/main-application/src/ui/server/helpers/page-variables/core/index.ts).
 Example usage:

 ```js
 const get = (req: Request, res: Response) =>